conradakunga/Blog/_posts/2025-03-22-threading-issue-when-populating-memorycache.md

 [05:57:46 INF] The cached entry is 635424508
 ```

-We can see here that there are 10 attempts to generate the expensive resource.
+We can see here that there are **10 attempts** to generate the expensive resource.

-This generally isn't what we want.
-We want only one thread to make the attempt and the others to wait.
+This generally **isn't** what we want.
+We want only **one thread to make the attempt and the others to wait**.

-We can get this by using the [LazyCache](https://github.com/alastairtree/LazyCache) library.
+We can get this behaviour by using the [LazyCache](https://github.com/alastairtree/LazyCache) library.

 ```c#
 dotnet add package LazyCache